SlideRuleEarth/sliderule/docs/rtd/source/tutorials/developer/certbot_instructions.md

 2023-01-18

-These instructions detail the steps neccessary to create the **pem** file needed by HAProxy to perform SSL termination - which means clients can access our web services via **https** instead of **http**.
+These instructions detail the steps necessary to create the **pem** file needed by HAProxy to perform SSL termination - which means clients can access our web services via **https** instead of **http**.
 We will first request a certificate from Let's Encrypt for our domain, and then we will format that certificate into a format recognizable by HAProxy.
 Lastly, we will configure HAProxy to use the certificate to terminate SSL (i.e. support https on the frontend and pass along http to the backend).

 ## Setup workstation with proper credentials